switcherapi/switcher-client-js/README.md

 - **logger**: If activated, it is possible to retrieve the last results from a given Switcher key using Switcher.getLogger('KEY')
 - **snapshotLocation**: Location of snapshot files.
 The default value is './snapshot/'
 - **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in ms (default: 0 disabled).
-- **silentMode**: If activated, all connectivity issues will be ignored and the client will automatically fetch the configuration into your snapshot file
-- **retryAfter**: Time given to the module to re-establish connectivity with the API - e.g. 5s (s: seconds - m: minutes - h: hours)
+- **silentMode**: Enable contigency given the time for the client to retry - e.g. 5s (s: seconds - m: minutes - h: hours)
 - **regexSafe**: Enable REGEX Safe mode - Prevent agaist reDOS attack (default: true).
 - **regexMaxBlackList**: Number of entries cached when REGEX Strategy fails to perform (reDOS safe) - default: 50
 - **regexMaxTimeLimit**: Time limit (ms) used by REGEX workers (reDOS safe) - default - 3000ms